By Time Out Lisbon editors

 Posted: Thursday July 12 2018

-Cabbage and tasteless tofu are a distant memory for Lisbon's vegetarians.
-From the very best restaurants in Lisbon to Lisbon's best healthy restaurants, check out the creme-de-la-creme of the city's veggie scene.
+Being vegetarian does not have to be boring anymore.
+There has been a tremendous boost of restaurants with meat-free menus.
+Cabbage and tasteless tofu are already a distant memory for Lisbon's vegetarians.
+From the very best restaurants in Lisbon to Lisbon's best healthy restaurants, check out the creme-de-la-creme of the city's veggie scene, where the menus are far from being an endless salad parade.
 Here are the best vegetarian restaurants in Lisbon.

 Do you agree with the choices?
 Use the comments box below or tweet your suggestions.

 António Borges, the owner of Graça 77, speaks six languages, travelled around more than 50 countries in 10 years, and was once a Krishna monk.
 He settled down in Graça to open this vegan restaurant at the start of the year.
 There’s Sunday brunch (€8.50 or €16, depending on the portion), with vegan pancakes, daily specials and desserts.

 When Ceri, the Canadian owner of Eight – The Health Lounge, was little, she liked to stay inside her house, cooking instead of going to school.
 Many years later, she created the menu for this vegan lounge on Praça da Figueira, with a matching shop on the first floor.
 “I wanted the menu to include fast-food items - smoothies, bowls, toasties - but very nutritious,” she says, so she filled the menu with smoothies, wellness shots, panini, salads, energy balls and sweet snacks without sugar or honey - only fruit.